itp382-20223/itp382-20223.github.io/inclass01.md

 This downloads a complete copy of the github repo down from the server to your local hard drive.
 Choose a location on your hard drive.
 You'll need to know where this is.

+## Edit Your ReadMe file

+At the root of the InClass01 project, you should find a README.md file.
+Open this in any text editor, and update your name and email address.
+Save the file.

+## Commit and Push

+Use your chosen git client to commit your changes.
+Push your changes up to the server.

+{: .note }
+If you do not push your work, we cannot see it.
+If we cannot see it, we cannot grade it, and we will be limited in how much advice we can offer.
+Pushing your work saves everything as a backup.
+Commit and Push Often.

+## Check It

+{: .test}
+Using your web browser, go to your repo on github.
+Click on your README.txt file.
+You should see your name and email address.

+{: warn}
+This is how we'll be grading this assignment.
+If your name does not appear, you will not get full credit.